Resume bullet points are a simple but powerful formatting tool. Learn how to write them properly and give your resume the impact it deserves.

 Every type of resume can benefit from bullet points.
 They’re a useful resume layout trick that’s equally applicable to chronological, combination or functional resumes.
 And bullet points can be used throughout your resume structure.

-Read more: The Best Resume Format for 2021
+Read more: The Best Resume Format

 As you’ve just seen, bullet points are useful in every part of your resume.
 Strictly speaking, bullet points are simply symbols used in typography to introduce items in a list.
 But they actually do much more than that.
 In a resume, bullet points help break up blocks of text, add emphasis and divide information into neat portions.